matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 The Compound team has significant experience with economics and governance, so I'm guessing they'll be alright there.
 They'll have no problem finding assistance with designing any sort of token economics that they don't have experience with, and then can lean on a governance mechanism like the one they already have in place today to fix anything that's not quite right once they go live.

 Community is what's unknown for me.
-Compound's been tied to Ethereum since its inception, and has been able to take advantage of the strong developer and investor community that's grown around it.
+Compound's been tied to Ethereum since its inception and has been able to take advantage of the strong developer and investor community that's grown around it.
 Will the community they've built follow them to a new chain?
 Will Compound even need the community to follow with them?
-It's not clear, and likely depends on how composable it is and how incentivizes are designed.
+It's not clear, and likely depends on how composable it is and how incentives are designed.
 At the very least, governance requires active participants, so they'll need some subset of users to care.
 That being said, today's governance feels accessible only to those early parties that the team distributed tokens to during the launch of COMP (their VCs, Dharma, etc.), so maybe that's all they'll need to go along with them, and those parties will be motivated to actively participate in governance and draw users along, to maximize the value of their COMP holdings.
 Whether the rest of the DeFi ecosystem will care is still up in the air.

 ---

 # Takeaways

-- Compound is creating an application specific blockchain.
+- Compound is creating an application-specific blockchain.
 - The Compound team likely believes that there will be many successful chains in the long run, and they don't want to pick a winner.
 - Compound Chain allows for increased borrowing activity derived from expanded asset support, and drives as much value capture to COMP as possible.
 - Technical risk, economics, governance, and community all need to come together smoothly in order for the project to be successful.

 Did I get something wrong?
-[Send me a message.](mailto:mtthew.p.hamilton@protonmail.com)
+[Send me a message.](mailto:matthew.p.hamilton@protonmail.com)